ariary/dihellyt/README.md

 ## Options
 `-u` | `--url` specify the youtube url to download.
 This option is required.
  `-a` | `--` artist specify the artist tag of the mp3 resulted file.
-If the flag is not used the shell will try to find it by itself. \n
+If the flag is not used the shell will try to find it by itself.

  `-A` | `--album` specify the album tag of the mp3 resulted file.
-If the flag is not used the shell will try to find it by itself. \n
+If the flag is not used the shell will try to find it by itself.

  `-t` | `--title` specify the artist tag of the mp3 resulted file.
-If the flag is not used the shell will try to find it by itself. \n
+If the flag is not used the shell will try to find it by itself.

  `-q`|`--quiet-mode` Verbose mode is enable by default.
-Enable to run the script without I/O information. **TODO** `-h`|`--help` display the available options. **TODO**
+Enable to run the script without I/O information. **TODO**

+`-h`|`--help` display the available options. **TODO**